 NOTE: Those who knowingly lived in rebellion against God during this present age, will be resurrected, judged and executed at the Glorious Return of Christ (Daniel 12:2-3).
 The resurrection of “the rest” is NOT another resurrection of those same wicked persons.

-During the 8th millennium, “Israel” (made up of all those redeemed at the Second Coming) will serve as the priests of Ezekiel’s Temple, to govern and teach “the rest,” who are resurrected at that time.
+During the 8th millennium, “Israel” (made up of all those redeemed at the Glorious Return) will serve as the priests of Ezekiel’s Temple, to govern and teach “the rest,” who are resurrected at that time.
 See our study: “The Rest of the Dead.”

 The size of the Temple seen by Ezekiel will not require the service of all the priests simultaneously, all of the time.
 They will have lives apart from the Temple.
 They will build houses and plant vineyards.
 They will go up to worship the LORD on Mount Zion, at the Temple seen by Ezekiel.
 They will go up to worship at each New Moon, and for the “sabbaths”(Isa.
 66:22-23).
 The redeemed will commemorate the great events in the history of their salvation.